The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Proofs of Main Results

 The characterization of the most linearly unstable waves makes use of the result from Lemma \ref{lem: F Properties} which states the level sets \(F=C\) for \(C\leq 0\) are concave down and increasing in \(x\).
 Because \(y=T_{h}(x)\) have all local minima equal to the global minima on \([-1,1]\), any line connecting the rightmost local minima to any point on \(y=T_{h}(x)\) left of the local minima must be non-increasing.
 So, the rightmost local minima must be on a more negative level set than any point on the curve to the left.
 We also know \(F(x,y,b,d)>0\) for \(y>0\) so all points on the curve \(y=T_{h}(x)\) right of the rightmost root must also be positive.
 So, the global minimum of \(F(x,T_{h}(x),b,d)\) must be between the rightmost local minimum and rightmost root of \(T_{h}(x)\).
 By taking \(N\) sufficiently large, \(x_{k}\) can be guaranteed to exist in the interval of values where \(F(x_{k},T_{h}(x_{k}),b,d)<F\left(\cos\left(\hfrac{\pi}{h}\right)),-1,b,d\right)\).
 Clearly, the value of \(F\) at any such \(x_{k}\) values is less than those of any \(x_{k}\) not in this interval.
 This interval is guaranteed to be inside of the interval between the rightmost local minimum and rightmost root, \(\left(\cos\left(\hfrac{\pi}{h}\right),\cos\left(\hfrac{\pi}{2h}\right)\right)\).
 The bounds in terms of \(k\) follow from the definition of \(x_{k}\) and appropriate rounding.
-This establishes the bounds on the most unstable values of \(k\) and concludes the proof. \end{proof} We include the first mode with \(x_{k}\) left of \(\cos\left(\hfrac{\pi}{h}\right)\) in the theorem, but this may be excluded by taking \(N\) to be sufficiently large.
-We do not include the first mode with \(x_{k}\) right of \(\cos\left(\hfrac{\pi}{2h}\right)\) because we know that \(T_{h}(x)>0\) implies \(F>0\) and are primarily interested in studying the most unstable mode in scenarios where there is at least one unstable mode.
+This establishes the bounds on the values of \(k\) corresponding to the largest positive eigenvalue and concludes the proof. \end{proof}